CTristan/lobcorp-code-docs-wiki/CONTRIBUTING.md

 # Contributing

 This wiki documents Lobotomy Corporation's scripts and systems for mod developers.
-If you know the codebase and want to contribute, ping lomour on the [Lobotomy Corp MOD Community Discord server](https://discord.gg/M74rB3uPk5), or edit pages directly in Wiki.js.
+If you know the codebase and want to contribute, open a pull request or ping lomour on the [Lobotomy Corp MOD Community Discord server](https://discord.gg/M74rB3uPk5) for permissions to edit pages directly in Wiki.js.

 ## Licensing